June 8, 2023

 • Electrostatic Interactions: Electric charges on particles have an enormous influence over colloidal stability.
 Like charges repel each other and prevent aggregation while opposite charges attract each other and result in flocculation or flocculation.
 Electrolytes also can influence this stability by altering charge distribution within particles.

-• PH and Ionic Strength of Dispersion Medium: Both pH and ionic strength play a part in determining colloidal stability, as fluctuations or addition of salts may alter particle charges causing destabilization or flocculation.
+• PH and Ionic Strength of Dispersion Medium: Both pH and ionic strength play a part in determining colloidal stability, as fluctuations or additions of salts may alter particle charges causing destabilization or flocculation.

-• Temperature: The impact of temperature on colloids can be significant; at higher temperatures some colloids can experience phase transitions or even coagulation which leads to instability and may affect their stability negatively.
+• Temperature: The impact of temperature on colloids can be significant; at higher temperatures, some colloids can experience phase transitions or even coagulation which leads to instability and may affect their stability negatively.

-• Stabilizing Agents: Surfactants, polymers or other stabilizing agents can enhance colloidal stability by creating barriers or repulsive forces between particles that enhance colloidal stability.
+• Stabilizing Agents: Surfactants, polymers, or other stabilizing agents can enhance colloidal stability by creating barriers or repulsive forces between particles that enhance colloidal stability.

 • Agitation and Shear Forces: Excessive levels of agitation or shear forces may disrupt colloidal stability and lead to particle aggregation or coalescence, potentially destabilizing colloids.

-Understanding colloidal formation and stability is of vital importance in practical applications across industries like food and beverages, pharmaceuticals, paints and others.
+Understanding colloidal formation and stability is of vital importance in practical applications across industries like food and beverages, pharmaceuticals, paints, and others.
 By manipulating factors that impact stability, scientists and engineers can optimize colloidal systems for desired properties and performances.

 Light scattering techniques used for studying colloids fall into two main categories.